lucaswerkmeister/make-patterns/README.md

 # Make patterns

-A big Makefile containing all kinds of pattern rules.
+A big Makefile containing all kinds of pattern rules, to complement the ones built into GNU Make.
 Copy the ones that seem useful to you to your own Makefile.

 ## License